From Pristina and Prizren to two national parks and one UNESCO World Heritage Site, these are the best towns, places & cities in Kosovo you must see.

-Culturally, too, Kosovo has plenty to offer, including an amazing UNESCO World Heritage Site and a handful of fascinating cities.
+Culturally, Kosovo has plenty to offer, including an incredible UNESCO World Heritage Site and a handful of fascinating list of cities.

-Those events, however, are now two decades in the past and Kosovo is once again a country that’s safe to travel.
-All the places to visit in Kosovo in this post are easily accessible and popular Kosovo tourist destinations.
+However, those events are now two decades ago, and Kosovo is once again a country that’s safe to travel to.
+All the places to visit in Kosovo in this post are easily accessible and are popular Kosovo tourist attractions.

-It’s one of the least visited countries in Europe—a real unexplored, authentic gem.
+Kosovo is one of the least visited countries in Europe—which makes it an unexplored, authentic gem.

 Top Attractions In Kosovo

 In fact, it’s just because Kosovo tourism is still in its infancy that it offers some of the last real authentic experiences in southern Europe.
-Unspoiled by tourist euros and untouched by hordes of selfie-snapping visitors, Kosovo is a bastion of “realness”, home to super-friendly and hospitable people and glorious nature.
+Unspoiled by tourists and untouched by hordes of selfie-snapping visitors, Kosovo is a bastion of “realness,” home to super-friendly and hospitable people and glorious nature.

-If you’re wondering what the best places to visit in Kosovo are, you’ll find the top destinations in the overview below!
+If you’re wondering about the best places to visit in Kosovo, you’ll find the top destinations in the overview below!

-Similar to other major cities in the Balkans, for example Sarajevo, Zagreb and Skopje, Pristina is a fascinating mix of old and new.
+Like other major cities in the Balkans, for example, Sarajevo, Zagreb, and Skopje, Pristina is a fascinating mix of old and new.
 Sometimes, that means very old and ultra-new.
-This rapidly changing city might not be the most picture-perfect location, but its character and charm is undeniable.
-It’s its atmosphere, bustling markets, and many historic buildings and museums that make it such wonderful Kosovo destination.
+This rapidly changing city might not be the most picture-perfect location, but its character and charm are undeniable.
+Its atmosphere, bustling markets, and many historic buildings and museums make it a fantastic Kosovo destination.

 Some absolute highlights in Pristina are the Museum of Kosovo, Emin Gjiku Ethnographic Museum, Sultan Mehmet Fatih Mosque, Germia Park, and the vibrant NEWBORN sculpture.

-While Pristina is the largest city in Kosovo, many people consider Prizren to be its capital of culture.
-Situated in the foothills of the Sharr Mountains and near the border of both Albania and Macedonia, Prizren is an ancient town chock-full with historic sites.
+While Pristina is the largest city in Kosovo, many people consider Prizren its capital of culture.
+Situated in the Sharr Mountains’ foothills and near the border of both Albania and North Macedonia, Prizren is an ancient town chock-full of historical sites.

-The spectacular Rugova Canyon and Bjeshkët e Nemuna National Park, see both below, are only a few kilometers from the city center, making Peć a great destination for both culture and nature.
+The spectacular Rugova Canyon and Bjeshkët e Nemuna National Park, see both below, are only a few kilometers from the city center, making Peć an excellent destination for both culture and nature.

 A fantastic stopping point while traveling between Prizren and Peć, the laidback town of Gjakova is one of the top places to go in Kosovo for one main reason.
 It’s home to the longest bazaar in the Balkans.

-Other attractions include the towering Saint Paul and Saint Peter Church, and the Ethnographic Museum of Gjakova.
+Other Kosovo attractions include the towering Saint Paul and Saint Peter Church and the Ethnographic Museum of Gjakova.

 In addition to beautiful historic cities, centuries-old monuments, bustling bazaars, and cozy cafés, there are also plenty of fantastic nature destinations in Kosovo.
 The country is home to two stunning national parks and a couple of unique natural features.

 One of the top Kosovo attractions for nature lovers—if not simply the top attraction—is Rugova Canyon.
 Located near Peć and in the spectacular Prokletije Mountains, it was created by the retreating Peć glacier and water erosion.
-Now, the Peć Bistrica river flows through the canyon.
-With its length of 25 kilometers and maximum depth of 1,000 meters, it’s one of the longest and deepest canyons in Europe.
+Now, the Peć Bistrica River flows through the canyon.
+Its length of 25 kilometers and a maximum depth of 1,000 meters is one of the longest and deepest canyons in Europe.

 There’s plenty of outdoor recreation in this area, from hiking to rock climbing and speleology.
-A major attraction is a so-called “via ferrata” or “iron trail”, which is the only one in the entire Balkans.
+A major attraction is the so-called “via Ferrata” or “iron trail,” which is the only one in the Balkans.
 Other highlights include a few waterfalls, the Gryka e Madhe Cave, and the historic Patriarchate of Peć Monastery.

 Bjeshkët E Nemuna National Park

-It’s a partially significant area for birdlife, but also offers a refuge to other animals like chamois, roe deer, gray wolves, lynx, eagles, and even brown bears.
-The park shares a border with Albania’s Valbonë Valley National Park, a similarly beautiful park and one of the top national parks in Albania.
+It’s a partially significant area for birdlife and offers refuge to other animals like chamois, roe deer, gray wolves, lynx, eagles, and even brown bears.
+The park shares a border with Albania’s Valbonë Valley National Park, a similarly beautiful park and one of Albania’s top national parks.

 Sharr Mountains National Park

 If you’re after unspoiled nature, you’ll definitely find that here.
 The park’s glacial lakes, rugged mountain scenery, meadows, forests, caves, and gorges harbor a wealth of biodiversity.
-From 1,500 plant species to about 200 species birds and more than 140 kinds of butterflies, it’s a dream destination for nature lovers.
-High-profile resident animals include gray wolves, chamois, lynx, brown bears, and deer, similar to the other national park above.
+It’s a dream destination for nature lovers, from 1,500 plant species to about 200 species of birds and more than 140 kinds of butterflies.
+High-profile resident animals include gray wolves, chamois, lynx, brown bears, and deer, similar to the other national parks above.

 The Marble Cave

-Discovered by a local man casually working in his garden in the 1960’s, the Marble Cave is one of the greatest natural highlights in Kosovo.
-Only about 20 kilometers south of Pristina, this cave is largely unexplored.
+A local man casually working in his garden in the 1960s discovered that the Marble Cave is one of Kosovo’s greatest natural highlights.
+Only about 20 kilometers south of Pristina, this cave is mainly unexplored.
 Yet, about 400 meters of it are accessible to visitors.

 Medieval Monuments In Kosovo UNESCO World Heritage Site

 All four sites are Serbian Orthodox churches and monasteries.
-They’re so exceptionally valuable because of their mix of Eastern Orthodox Byzantine and Western Romanesque architecture.
-They represent the heyday of Byzantine-Romanesque ecclesiastical culture, especially the remarkable style of wall painting that originated in the Balkans from the 13th to the 17th century.
+They’re so precious because of their mix of Eastern Orthodox Byzantine and Western Romanesque architecture.
+They represent the heyday of Byzantine-Romanesque ecclesiastical culture, especially the remarkable wall painting style that originated in the Balkans from the 13th to the 17th century.

-- Patriarchal Monastery of Peć – collection of four medieval domed churches at the entrance of Rugova Canyon near Peć.
-Seat of the Serbian Patriarch and featuring stunning wall paintings.
+- Patriarchal Monastery of Peć – a collection of four medieval domed churches at Rugova Canyon’s entrance near Peć.
+The seat of the Serbian Patriarch features stunning wall paintings.

-- Our Lady of Ljeviš Church – a 14th-century Serbian Orthodox church in Prizren with early-1300’s frescoes representing the emergence of the Palaiologan Renaissance style.
+- Our Lady of Ljeviš Church – a 14th-century Serbian Orthodox church in Prizren with early-1300 frescoes representing the Palaiologan Renaissance style’s emergence.

-- Gračanica Monastery – built in 1321 on top of the remains of a previous 6th-century basilica, this is one of the most beautiful monuments and places to visit in Kosovo.
+- Gračanica Monastery – built in 1321 on top of a previous 6th-century basilica remains, is one of Kosovo’s most beautiful monuments and places to visit.

-- Dečani Monastery – founded by Serbian king Stefan Dečanski in the 14th century, this gorgeous church boasts a monumental interior and is also the mausoleum of the founding king.
+- Dečani Monastery – founded by Serbian king Stefan Dečanski in the 14th century, this gorgeous church boasts a monumental interior and the founding king’s mausoleum.